sbgisen/.github/README.md

   Default is `ubuntu-latest`.
   To use self hosted runner, set tags to this parameter such as `[self-hosted, lab]`

+- inputs.setup_script (Optional)

+  Setup script filename.
+  Default is empty.
+  To install/setup dependencies not supported by `wstool` or `rosdep`.

 #### Usage

 You can call workflow, with the following: